CameronStark/Stock_Analysis/README.md

 ### Background

-Steve was a big fan of the wrokbook we created for him (green_stocks).
+Steve was a big fan of the workbook we created for him (green_stocks).
 At the click of a button, he can analyze an entire dataset.
 However, Steve would like to do more research from the last few years.
-Our code does the required for a dozen stocks, adding potentially thousands more could either choke it up or provide such a long run time it would inadequate.
+Our code does the required for a dozen stocks, adding potentially thousands more could either choke it up or provide such a long run time it would prove inadequate.

 ### Directive
 This challenge's primary focus is refactoring, making the solution we worked on in module 2 collect all of the data required in a more succinct, quicker fassion.
-Acheiving the latter would determine whether or not refactoring the module 2 code did, in fact, provide a more elegant and efficient VBA code.
-The written analysis below will provide details on the findings.
+This achievement would determine whether or not refactoring the module 2 code did, in fact, provide a more elegant and efficient VBA code.
+The written analysis below will discuss the details on the findings.

 ### Purpose
 Refactoring is integral to the coding process.
 The first run through of determining code for any solution may succeed without issue.
-The truth is that while that code may function properly, there may be a better way to acheive the same goal.
+The truth is that while that code may function properly, there may be a better way to accomplish the same goal.
 Whether it be through adding comments making the code easier to read or reworking code blocks to perform the same process with less text, refactoring is essential to providing the end user with the best experience.
 Ultimately, the goal is to enhance the code's efficiency.
-Less run-time means the code is acheiving the same result as the original, but more quickly.
+Less run-time means the code is returning the same result as the original, but more quickly.

 ## Deliverables